comparisons

 Lightning Assist:

-• Create a resource with key email containing your full email signature
+• Create a snippet with key email containing your full email signature

-• Type email in any application, then press your resource trigger hotkey (customizable) to expand it
+• Type email in any application, then press your snippet trigger hotkey (customizable) to expand it

 • Or press Alt+C to open Quick Access and search for it